 “Sponsorship is so much more than raising money.
 There’s much opportunity to bring awareness that the Beacon is simply there, what you do, your history, and the reality of the needs that you serve.
 So many people seem to have an affection to the Sussex Beacon, a lot from personal association which is a brilliant encouragement.”

-You can enter here.
+You’ll be able to enter here from Monday 24th April.
 Choose The Sussex Beacon Charity Entry and follow the steps.

 Download our helpful Fundraising Guide which includes: a letter from our CEO, fundraising and JustGiving tips and guidance, a printable sponsorship form, a fundraising planner, and a competition sheet.

 Once you have signed up, you may want to set up a JustGiving page so you can start fundraising!
-Just click https://campaign.justgiving.com/charity/sussexbeacon/teambeacon to see our Team Beacon Campaign and hit ‘Fundraise for us’ to set up your own page and join the campaign.
+Just click here to set up your own page and join the Team Beacon 2018 campaign.

 Now all that’s left to do is train and fundraise – good luck!